jpwahle/cs-insights-backend/README.md

 ## Tests

-This repository follows clean code principles using static typing, linting, unit tests, semanitc releases, and documentation.
+This repository follows clean code principles using static typing, linting, unit tests, semantic releases, and documentation.
 In the following you can find details for running these tests in the cloud and locally.

-<details> <summary> Continous Integration (CI) </summary>
+<details> <summary> Continuous Integration (CI) </summary>

-1. Whenever an issue is assigned, a issue branch from the current `dev` branch is created.
+1. Whenever an issue is assigned, an issue branch from the current `dev` branch is created.
 2. Whenever you create a pull request against the `dev` branch, typing, linting, and unit tests are checked.
 3. Whenever a maintainer or admin creates a pull request from the `dev` to the `main` branch, a new release, docker image, documentation, and coverage report is generated.